 LIVE ON THE AVENUE is scheduled to begin on JUNE 20th with weekend entertainment every Friday and Saturday night.
 Subscribe to Creekside’s Heart of Marin newsletter for updates: CLICK HERE

-RETURN OF THE BATTLE OF THE BANDS: After it’s debut year in Creek Park, the Town of San Anselmo Rec department will be announcing the 2025 Marin County Teen Battle of the Bands for Saturday, May 31st (NEW DATE).
+RETURN OF THE BATTLE OF THE TEEN BANDS: After it’s debut year in Creek Park, the Town of San Anselmo Rec department will be announcing the 2025 Marin County Teen Battle of the Bands for Saturday, May 31st (NEW DATE).
 This was, by far, one of the greatest events in our town, with 10 teen bands from multiple schools, performing three songs of their choice, to be performed in 12 minutes, with a 4 minute set change between bands.
 Local celebrity judges included members of Huey Lewis and the News, Heart, and legendary rock columnist Paul Liberator.
 Registration/submission for local teen bands will be announced and handled by SA Rec in February 2025.
 Rock on.

 PROPOSED TARIFFS ARE IMPACTING food costs already.
 We’re seeing lifts in pricing as supplies and wholesalers prepare for increased costs from products outside of the US, which impacts US products as well.
 Everyone wants to be market fresh, local, farm to table, organic… but the reality is that many supplies that support these ideals come from outside of our borders; boxes, bags, plates, spices, oils, kitchen-wares, packaging, fruits and vegetables, meats… then to the workers who pick the fruits, the handlers who transport goods, the drivers, pilots, quality control, sorting, packing, weighing, distribution, warehousing, sales, marketing, fuel, delivery… from “farm to table” for each ingredient has a very long supply chain.. so costs are going up in reaction, and if/when Tariffs take hold, we may see shortages, and shortages mean “supply and demand” costs will spike, especially on produce where a Lot comes from outside of our borders in the food industry overall.
 We are all interconnected, interdependent …no matter how “independent” one thinks we are.
 Take the impact of Tariffs, and compound that with an increased minimum wage, and we will see exponential costs from grocery stores to restaurants.
 This is going to hit across the board, and we’re seeing the costs rise already.
 This means “disposable income” will be more selective and less frequent.
 It’s simple Econ 101.
 Thank you for not freaking out, roasting and ranting on social media when your favorite restaurants, bars, takeout, and services start raising prices to stay in business, and Thank You for supporting local and family owned businesses in your town, and our town, San Anselmo, The Heart of Marin.
 (Posted 2/3/2025)

 CAFE IN THE WORKS on Greenfield Avenue at the former “Java Hub” which was once a Taco Bell many many years ago.. next to Kris Kelson’s State Farm office.
 The “Leased” sign on the building for the past year is apparently reserved for the forthcoming “Cafe Reveille” … a group that has several locations in SF and one in Berkeley; bowls, burgers, salads, falafel, smoothies, juices, and coffee.
 Unknown status as to when anything will get rolling in their Greenfield Ave location, but that’s what we hear on the street.
-More on them: CLICK HERE (Posted 1/10/2025
+More on them: CLICK HERE (Posted 1/10/2025)

 NEW > BUBBALA’S JEWISH DELI: Now in full swing after a November soft opening, Bubbala’s Deli is serving up tradition Jewish deli classics every day.
 Located at Red Hill Shopping Center in the former Vine’s and “Jillie’s Wine Bar” near Pete’s Coffee, pastries, sandwiches (corned beef, brisket, pastrami, turkey, chicken) et al, are crowd pleasers.
 These guys had a long haul getting open, so give them a try.
 Visit their website CLICK HERE and follow them on Instagram CLICK HERE (Posted 12/22/2024)